How to Trap & Get Rid of Fruit Flies

 1. Make your own jar and funnel trap.
 Simply find an old jar, such as a pickle jar or even a plastic container.
-Fill it with some alcohol or place overripe fruit inside.
-Make a funnel out of a piece of paper and place it in the jar.
-Fruit flies will quickly fly into the trap and not be able to find their way out.
+Put a bit of liquor or a piece of overripe fruit inside.
+Make a funnel out of a sheet of paper and place it in the jar.
+Fruit flies will quickly fly into the trap, but won't be able to find their way out.

 Funnel Trap.
 Learn more at apartmenttherapy.com.

-2. Take a shallow bowl or mug and fill it with some wine.
-Then pour in a few teaspoons of dish soap.
-The smell of the wine will attract the fruit flies and once they are in the wine they will get stuck in the dish soap.
+2. Take a shallow bowl or mug and pour in 2-3 tablespoons of wine.
+Then add a few teaspoons of dish soap.
+The smell of the wine will attract the fruit flies and once they land in the wine, they will get stuck in the dish soap.

 3. Another option is to take clear plastic wrap and cover a shallow bowl or mug of wine.
 Then poke a few small holes with the tip of a pen, pencil or fork.
 About 6-8 small openings is sufficient.
 The small holes will make it easy for the flies to get in but impossible for them to get out once they are in the wine.